John Howard Parnell: Biography

-John Howard Parnell was the fifth child of John Henry Parnell of Avondale, Co.
-Wicklow and of his wife Delia, daughter of Commodore Charles Stewart of the US Navy.
+John Howard Parnell was the fifth child of John Henry Parnell of Avondale, County Wicklow and of his wife Delia, daughter of Commodore Charles Stewart of the US Navy.
 They met when the twenty year old John Henry Parnell, now owner of Collure in Armagh and Clonmore in Carlow, decided, after the death of his father, to go on a long tour in America and Mexico with his cousin, Lord Powerscourt.
 Soon after they arrived in America they met in Washington Delia Tudor Stewart, a girl of seventeen, conspicuous in the social and political life of the city.
 In 1834 they were married in New York, and returned to Ireland.

 John Howard Parnell was educated in Paris, Chipping Norton and School of Mining where he was awarded a certificate in Geology.
 At some point he joined the Armagh Light Infantry.
-Due to the terms of the bequest to the family, it was the younger son Charles who inherited the family estate of Avondale when their father died in 1859, while John inherited another estate in Armagh.
+Due to the terms of the bequest to the family, it was the younger son Charles who inherited the family estate of Avondale when their father died in 1859, while John inherited another estate in County Armagh.